SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 it sets an optional ``Int?`` variable (``integerValue``) to the appropriate integer value.
 If the symbol is not recognized, the optional ``Int?`` is set to a value of ``.None``, meaning “no value”.
-Finally, it checks to see if a value was found.
+Finally, it checks to see if a value was found, using an :ref:`optional binding <ControlFlow_OptionalBinding>`.
 If it was, the output value is printed;
 otherwise, an error message is reported.